 Guided by a deep awareness from early childhood towards sustainability issues and a thorough analytical and critical approach (as befits a true historian), I have been looking at the integration of sustainable development in higher education.
-My work mainly focused on the integration of sustainability competences, the organisational and systems change needed to facilitate the integration of sustainability.
+My work mainly focused on the integration of individual sustainability competences, the organisational and systems change needed to facilitate the integration of sustainability.

 Since 2007, I am involved in several research projects focusing on competences for sustainable development; curriculum design; indicators and assessment instruments for sustainability; implementation models; integration strategies; the ecological footprint in higher education; motivation and involvement of staff and students; systems thinking; and stakeholder management.
 Results of these projects and initiatives are published in research papers, conference papers, articles and book chapters.
 For further information you can have a look at the “projects” and “publications” sections.

 I obtained my master’s degree in modern history (KU Leuven, 2004), pedagogical degree (KU Leuven, 2005) and master’s degree in sustainable development and human ecology (VUB, 2006), topped by a degree in environmental care (VUB, 2006), and health and safety (KU Leuven, 2009).
 I made my historical dissertation on the History of Belgian Zoos in the 19th and 20th century (2004), which is still a topic I’m highly interested in.
 My sustainability dissertation focused on the economic valuation of nature reserves (2006), of which results were presented at some conferences and workshops.